Limestone College Honors Program Looking For Best, Brightest Students

 - Implement leadership principles in everyday life.

-Retention in the Honors Program is dependent upon maintaining a “B” or higher cumulative average (3.0 to 4.0 scale) in all coursework.
-Students who successfully complete the program’s requirements will receive special recognition at their graduation.
+After being accepted, retention into the Honors Program is dependent upon maintaining a “B” or higher cumulative grade point average (3.0 to 4.0 scale) in all coursework.
+Students who successfully complete the program’s requirements will receive special recognition at their graduation ceremony.

 To become a graduate of the Honors Program, a student must complete a minimum of 24 semester hours of Honors-designated coursework.

 All Honors Program course offerings are identified in Limestone’s Academic Catalog with the letter “H” as a suffix.